 A non-refundable application fee for a full set of plans is payable.
 You can pay in person, by credit card over the telephone, or send in a cheque or money order.
 A fees schedule is available for downloading in the table below.

 General Building Enquiries

 For general building enquiries please call the City's Building Services on 9528 0333.

 Application Forms and Statutory Declaration

-Fees (Fees are set by State government via Statute)
+Fees (set by State Government via Statute)